Keeping safe when on a night out

 Don’t leave any bags unattended.

-Keep a note of you phone number, SIM card and serial number in a safe place.
-If you dial *#06# your phone will display it for you.
+Keep a note of you phone number, SIM card and serial (IMEI) number in a safe place.
+(To get your IMEI code dial *#06# and your phone will display it for you).

 You can register the serial number of your phone, iPod or MP3 player at www.immobilise.com and police can instantly check the database and return your items if they turn up.